-A. Sepsis is defined as the systemic response to infection.
-In the absence of infection, it is called infection.
-In the absence of infection, it is called systemic inflammatory response syndrome and is characterized by at least two of the following: temperature greater than 38°C or less than 36°C; heart rate greater than 90 beats per minute; respiratory rate more than 20/minute or PaCO2 less than 32 mm Hg; and an alteration in white blood cell count (>12,000/mm3 or <4,000/mm3).
-Sentic shock is defined as sensis-induced hypotension that persists despite fluid resuscitation

-B. Septic shock is defined as sepsis-induced and is associated with tissue hypoperfusion.

-C. The initial cardiovascular response to

-The initial cardiovascular response to sepsis includes decreased systemic vascular resistance sepsis and depressed ventricular function.
+- A. Sepsis is defined as the systemic response to infection.
+In the absence of infection, it is called systemic inflammatory response syndrome and is characterized by at least two of the following: temperature greater than 38°C or less than 36°C; heart rate greater than 90 beats per minute; respiratory rate more than 20/minute or PaCO2 less than 32 mm Hg; and an alteration in white blood cell count (>12,000/mm3 or <4,000/mm3). - B. Septic shock is defined as sepsis-induced hypotension that persists despite fluid resuscitation and is associated with tissue hypoperfusion. - C. The initial cardiovascular response to sepsis includes decreased systemic vascular resistance and depressed ventricular function.
 Low systemic vascular resistance occurs.
-If this initial vascular resistance occurs.

-cardiovascular response is uncompensated, resistance).
+If this initial cardiovascular response is uncompensated, generalized tissue hypoperfusion results.
+Aggressive fluid resuscitation may improve cardiac output and systemic blood pressure, resulting in the typical hemodynamic pattern of septic shock (ie, high cardiac index and low systemic vascular resistance). - D. Although gram-negative bacteremia is commonly found in patients with sepsis, gram-positive infection may affect 30-40% of patients.
+Fungal, viral and parasitic infections are usually encountered in immunocompromised patients.